veeambestpractise/best-practices-guide/infrastructure_hardening/infrastructure_hardening.md

 ## Segmentation
 Add local protection mechanics, in addition to the border firewalls, intrusion detection, patching and such.
 You can make use of local mechanisms, like up-to-date anti-malware, firewalls and network segmentation.
 This way you create different rings-of-defense slowing an attacker down.
+A great way to strategically use segmentation is by implementing [Zones](./hardening-zones.md).

 A good practice is to place the backup repositories in a special segment not accessible by any user.
 Like for instance the production storage is only available to the virtual infrastructure components and application servers.
 Not directly accessible by any user!